-Religion and its associated rituals is a very personal thing to most people but it is an important thing for archaeologists to understand.
+Religion and its associated rituals are a very personal thing to most people but it is an important thing for archaeologists to understand.
 Religion guides people and entire cultures through numerous aspects of everyday life from how they handle death to how they relate to the natural world.
 While being mostly intangible, religion can be hard to recognize archaeologically.
 However, there are times when it is plainly obvious.
 The following are just a few examples of religion and its associated rituals from the archaeological record of Newfoundland and Labrador.

 The cross shown above was found at Ferryland in the forge.
 It is made mostly of iron and lined with brass with traces of gold on the surface indicating that it was once gilt.
 There are areas of the cross that appear to be where gems may have been.
 The forge building was destroyed in the mid-17th century meaning the cross is from the early part of occupation at the Colony.
-Since its discovery the cross has been examined by several experts and they cannot say for certain if it was used in the Roman Catholic or Anglican church.
+Since its discovery, the cross has been examined by several experts and they cannot say for certain if it was used in the Roman Catholic or Anglican church.
 This is not surprising given that the idea of religious tolerance was written into the Charter of Avalon and the later Charter of Maryland by the founder of both colonies, Lord Baltimore (Colony of Avalon & Heritage NL).

 In 2014 a small (2.8 centimeters (1.1 inches) wide at the arms) copper crucifix was found at Ferryland.
 While the top of the crucifix is broken it depicts a simple representation of Christ on the front and the Virgin Mary and Christ Child on the back.
 Unlike the iron cross discussed above this artifact is clearly Catholic in origin.

 Dr. Peter Pope spent several years surveying the French Shore of the Northern Peninsula for early historic French fishing sites.
 He found several historic graveyards and sites that contained a calvary or calvaire in French, which is a type of monumental public crucifix, sometimes encased in an open shrine.
-In fact they recovered so much data on religious items and sites that Melissa Burns was able to write her 2008 Master’s thesis on this data entitled Symbols of the French Presence in Newfoundland: Breton Crosses and Calvaries – 1680 to Today.
+In fact, they recovered so much data on religious items and sites that Melissa Burns was able to write her 2008 Master’s thesis on this data entitled Symbols of the French Presence in Newfoundland: Breton Crosses and Calvaries – 1680 to Today.

 Religion and its associated cultural rituals tend to be harder to see in the archaeological record the further we go into the past.
 Fortunately, in some instances, we can draw analogies between current practices and the archaeological record.
-Of course there is always the standard note of caution when drawing direct analogies between current practices and the past; just because something has meaning today does not mean it had the same meaning in the past.
+Of course, there is always the standard note of caution when drawing direct analogies between current practices and the past; just because something has meaning today does not mean it had the same meaning in the past.

 A good example of a ritual that has been potentially recognized in the archaeological record is the ritual of the mukushan practiced by the Innu of Quebec and Labrador.
 The mukushan is an important communal meal held in honor of the spirit of the caribou after a successful hunt in which the caribou long bones are split and ground up.
 The remaining bones have to be properly disposed.
 Anthony Jenkinson in Volume 13 of the PAO Review states that there are “…uniform Innu rules which dictate the procedures for treatment of caribou leg bones.
 They are in summary: the major long bones, (humerus, radio-ulna, tibia and femur) are subject to strict rules governing their ritual treatment and disposal.
 The listed long leg bones must be scraped clean of meat and underlying membranes, until they are almost whitened.
 The oil bearing nubs (epiphyses) from these bones are broken off crushed into a paste and boiled in water to extract oil.
 The bone mash fragments are drained and put into the fire” (Jenkinson 2014: 95).

 Large long bone mash deposits, similar to those produced at recent mukushan feasts have been found in several archaeological sites in Newfoundland and Labrador.
 Jenkinson has found a large deposit at the site called Unkueiu at Kamestastin Lake which was radiocarbon dated to 710 +/-30 BP.
 Long bone mash deposits have also been found at Winter Cove-4 and Daniel Rattle-1 in Labrador.
-On the Island they have been found at the Bank site in Terra Nova National Park, Deer Lake Beach, Boyd’s Cove and most recently at Birchy Island Tickle and Birchy Lake 9.
-All of these sites date to the late Amerindian period of the province’s past.
+On the Island, they have been found at the Bank site in Terra Nova National Park, Deer Lake Beach, Boyd’s Cove and most recently at Birchy Island Tickle and Birchy Lake 9.
+All of these sites date to the late Indigenous period of the province’s past.
 While it is not certain the precontact occupants of those sites were ritually disposing of the bones as would happen as at mukushan feasts today, they are similar deposits.

 It appears as though the Beothuk may have participated in a mukushan-like feast based on the presence of long bone mash deposits at Boyd’s Cove.
 As well, in 1811 Lieut.
 Buchan noted several Beothuk wigwams on Red Indian Lake had a collection of nearly 300 caribou long bones stored, likely in preparation for a similar feast (Howley 1915: 79).
 We also know the Beothuk had rituals regarding red ochre.
-They covered their faces and entire body, as well as their clothes, weapons, utensils and canoes, with red ochre.
+They covered their faces and entire body, as well as their clothes, weapons, utensils, and canoes, with red ochre.
 The ochre was considered to be a mark of tribal identity, and the first coat was applied in infancy as a sign of initiation and a major ochring ceremony was held once a year.

 A new aspect of Beothuk religion and ritual was recently postulated by Kristensen & Holly in their 2013 paper entitled Birds, Burials and Sacred Cosmology of the Indigenous Beothuk of Newfoundland, Canada.
 Simply put they suggest that the pendants found at many Beothuk sites and burial sites represent parts of Arctic Terns such as their wing and tail feathers and feet.
 These birds and the pendants that represent them form a bird cosmology that was central to Beothuk religion. “…the bone pendant, which depicts avian anatomy, movement and skeletal motifs suggestive of a transformative state between life and death.
 Pendants and bird parts are associated with burials, which we suggest connects birds to a belief in soul flight.
 The distribution of Beothuk burial sites on small coastal islands — places strongly associated with seabirds — further link the dead to birds.
 We conclude that birds were spiritual messengers enlisted to bring the dead to the Beothuk ‘happy island’ afterlife” (2013: 50).(Kristensen & Holly 2013) (Kristensen & Holly 2013) (Kristensen & Holly 2013)

 How societies deal with their dead is heavily dependent upon religion and ritual.
-I have written previously of the L’Anse Amour burial mound that was found in the mid 1970s in the Labrador Straits and excavated by Drs.
+I have written previously of the L’Anse Amour burial mound that was found in the mid-1970s in the Labrador Straits and excavated by Drs.
 Robert McGhee and James Tuck.
-That single excavation allowed us to learn a tremendous amount about the Maritime Archaic Indians such as how sophisticated their Maritime adaption was and how the construction of the mound itself showed a very different society than archaeologists would expect from a hunter-gatherer group.
+That single excavation allowed us to learn a tremendous amount about the Maritime Archaic such as how sophisticated their Maritime adaption was and how the construction of the mound itself showed a very different society than archaeologists would expect from a hunter-gatherer group.

 I also wrote recently about several European family burial plots in Conception Bay South and how these family plots were common occurrences prior to the establishment of a formal church cemetery in an area.

 This is a brief survey of just a few sites that allow us to see religion in the archaeological record, an aspect of culture which is mostly intangible.
-As archaeologists we have to use the tangible to see the intangible.
+As archaeologists, we have to use the tangible to see the intangible.